javadbat/jb-input/README.md

 - customizable ui with css variable sp you can have multiple style in different scope of your app.

+- custom display for password and number input.

 sample: <https://codepen.io/javadbat/pen/dyNwddd>

 ## instructions